Claude Code Bash Sandbox Blocks an Expected Command

 Q: I allowed Bash(git:*) but git commit still prompts.
 Why?

-Yes — --dangerously-skip-permissions is intended for headless sealed environments.
+Yes — claude --dangerously-skip-permissions (alias for --permission-mode bypassPermissions) is intended for headless, sealed environments.
+It is blocked as root unless inside a recognized sandbox, so use the dev-container config or a non-root user.
 Pair it with a clean ephemeral filesystem.

 Q: Does the allowlist apply to commands inside a script the model runs?

 No. The allowlist gates the top-level Bash call.
-Once a shell script is running, it can do whatever the OS allows.
+Once a shell script is running, it can do whatever the OS permits — unless the OS sandbox is enabled, which enforces filesystem and network boundaries on every child process.
 Be cautious with rules like Bash(./scripts/*).

 Q: Where do hooks fit in the order of evaluation?

-PreToolUse hooks run BEFORE permission checks.
-A hook that returns non-zero blocks the call entirely, regardless of allowlist.
+PreToolUse hooks run before permission rules.
+A hook that exits with code 2 blocks the call entirely, before any allow rule is checked.
+Deny and ask rules still apply regardless of what a hook returns, so a matching deny blocks even an allowed call.
 PostToolUse runs after the tool result is produced.

 Tags: #Claude Code #bash #sandbox #Permissions #Troubleshooting